 Public Fishing Areas (PFAs) are great places for family outings.
+Currently, there are 10 PFAs located around the state.
 You can fish from the bank or a boat, picnic, hike, watch wildlife, camp (not all PFAs provide camping, check individual PFA pages at links on the right for more details), and enjoy being outdoors.
 Good bank fishing opportunities are available at all PFAs and many of them have special kids fishing areas for young anglers.
 So check out a PFA and see what you, your family, and friends have been missing!

 What to expect at a PFA: